tango-controls/rfc/5/README.md

 This metadata can be used when the device server programmer requires this Property to be persisted.
 A Device Property defined as _Mandatory in Database_ SHALL not have a Default Value.

-Device Property and Class Property have a Type metadata.
+Device Property and Class Property MAY have a Type metadata.
-The following Types SHALL be supported by Device Properties and Class Properties (See RFC-9):
+It is RECOMMENDED to support the following Types for Device Properties and Class Properties (See RFC-9):
   * DevBoolean
   * DevShort
   * DevUShort